Last updated: June 2026

 Anthropic doesn't license Claude to third parties for inference - Groq doesn't run Claude.
 The comparison is open-source vs Claude on capability:

-- Code generation: Claude Sonnet 4 ~$3 input / $15 output per M. Groq Kimi K2 at $1/$3 hits 99% on HumanEval (current open-weight leader).
-For code, Groq Kimi K2 is competitive at 1/5 the cost.
+- Code generation: Claude Sonnet 4.6 ~$3 input / $15 output per M. Groq Kimi K2 at $1/$3 is among the strongest open-weight coding models.
+For code, Groq Kimi K2 is competitive at a fraction of the cost.

 If your workload tolerates open-source quality (most do), Groq wins on cost.
 If you need Claude specifically, you go direct to Anthropic.